wp-plugins/squirrly-seo/readme.txt

 = 5.0.2 =
 * Made it download the remote images while in text editor
 * Detects remote images when the URL doesn't contain http
-* Fixed favicon disapear on plugin updates
+* Fixed favicon disappear on plugin updates

 = 5.0.1 =
 * Fixed some issues for the PHP 5.1-5.2